 - The benefit you’ll provide them

-- The content you’ll create to reach them
+- And the content you’ll create to reach them

 “We provide (target audience) with the (type of content) to help them (your business goals)”.